microsoft/react-native-windows/vnext/docs/ViewManagers.md

 1. You ran `react-native windows --template vnext` to add Windows to your project, and
 1. You are just adding your native code to the app project under the `windows` folder.

-Then you can simply open the Visual Studio solution in the `windows` folder and in the add the new files directly to the app project.
+Then you can simply open the Visual Studio solution in the `windows` folder and add the new files directly to the app project.

 If you are instead creating a standalone native module, or adding Windows support to an existing native module, check out the [Native Modules Setup](./NativeModulesSetup.md) guide first.